-It was the first Inca site on our schedule in Peru’s Sacred Valley.
-Eager to get to my “real” bucket list destination, Machu Picchu, I wasn’t expecting much at the Moray archaeological site.
+During a trip to Peru, Chinchero was the first Andean village on my schedule in the Sacred Valley, famous for its archaeologically important Inca sites and hiking routes.
+Eager to get to my “real” bucket list destination, Machu Picchu, I wasn’t expecting much.

 After driving 19 miles from Cusco with AdventureSmith Explorations, I got out of our transport van and strolled over to the edge of a grassy knoll and looked down.
 Spread out beneath were rows-upon-rows of circular agricultural terraces moving down in steps.
 The fact that there were virtually no other tourists in sight only enhanced my first glimpse into the fascinating Inca culture.